WestDRI/visualizethis/content/data2.md

 the 1970s -- this dataset is one of the first attempts to map the variance in NDVI over space and time.
-Both the mean NDVI and its variance provided here were produced by a BC-scale hierarchical GAM (generalized additive model) over a multi-GB raw dataset so that -- for a given location and time -- the mean and the variance are formed by data close in time or space.
+Both the mean NDVI and its variance provided here were produced by a BC-scale hierarchical GAM (generalized additive model) over a multi-GB raw dataset so that -- for a given location and time -- the mean and the variance are informed by data close in time or space.

 <!-- <u>To be edited</u>: -->